st01c/st01c.github.io/_posts/2019/2019-03-19-twine-teaching-resources-updated.md

 featured_image: "/images/content/Twine-birdseye01.png"
 ---

-I've updated a page with Twine sources originally created for the students in my Digital Media Practice module at Anglia Ruskin University.
-Others might find it useful as well – it's in a [repository](https://github.com/st01c/Twine-resources) on my Github page.
+I've created a Github repository with various Twine resources (primarily made for the undergrads in my "Digital Media Practice" module at Anglia Ruskin University.
+It might be useful to others as well – it's located [here](https://github.com/st01c/Twine-resources) on my Github page.